 In 2018, 459 internships including mandatory student internships, pupil internships and voluntary internships were carried out.
 In addition, 538 schoolgirls and schoolboys were introduced to professional fields.

-New trainees 2017
+New trainees in 2018

-|Occupations||of which including a dual study programme|
+|Occupations||of which in a dual study programme|

-|Mathmatical-technical software developers||28||28|
+|Math.-technical software developers||28||28|

 A platform for doctoral researchers was established from November 2016 to December 2018 as part of Jülich’s Strategy Process.
 Since the beginning of 2019, JuDocs has been providing advice and support to more than 1,000 doctoral researchers and around 350 supervisors at Forschungszentrum Jülich.
 For example, JuDocs organises the “Transferable Skills Courses” which are obligatory for all doctoral researchers, such as “Scientific Writing” or “Good Scientific Practice”.
 The scientists involved in the JuDocs council monitor and support the progress of the doctoral thesis, and the partnerships with universities are also intensified and promoted.
 After completing the dissertation, anonymous feedback can be given via JuDocs – what went well, where is there need for improvement?
 JuDocs is intended to remain a living and learning system.